 Committed to Connection: The Essential Ingredient for Lasting Love

-My wife Paula and I have lived through relationship ups and downs and the struggle to find an emotionally connected relationship.
+My wife Paula and I have lived through relationship ups and downs.
+We’ve both struggled to find emotionally connected relationships.
 In our previous marriages neither of us knew how our own insecurities from childhood affected our ability to be secure partners in adulthood.
 Everyone likes to believe that the other person is the problem.
 After my divorce from a 25-year marriage I began to devour the science of lasting love.
-It was in attachment science that Paula and I discovered why our previous relationships, and the relationships of so many, were not secure from their start.
+It was in attachment science that Paula and I discovered why our previous relationships were not secure from their start.
 A false sense of security exists when couples are more committed to commitment than they are to staying emotionally connected in a marriage.
 This is a recipe for disaster.

-Our commitment to connection formed the foundation that we have been building on for the last 10 years.
-I am now a certified Emotionally Focused Therapist.
-I have helped hundreds of couples learn how to heal and grow their relationships with emotional connection.
+Our commitment to connection formed the foundation that we have been building on for the last years.
+As a certified Emotionally Focused Therapist I have helped hundreds of couples learn how to heal and grow their relationships with emotional connection.

-With every phase of the story that Paula writes, I write therapy and science sections explaining to the reader the science and therapeutic process that are used to heal the relationship and create lasting love.
-Early feedback on the book has been good.
+With every phase of the story that Paula writes, I write therapy and science sections.
+I explain to the reader the science and therapeutic process that are used to heal the relationship and create lasting love.
+Early feedback on the book has been great.
 It is an engaging read and a great way to understand why emotional connection is indeed the essential ingredient for lasting love.